 Preschool (ages 3-4)Kindergarten & 1st grade2nd & 3rd grade4th & 5th grade

-Our Children’s Bible lessons use curriculums designed to take our children through the major themes of the Bible and encourage kids to begin developing their own relationship with God, and then grow in that relationship.
+Our Children’s Bible lessons use curriculum designed to take our children through the major themes of the Bible and encourage kids to begin developing their own relationship with God, and then grow in that relationship.
 It is age appropriate material that starts by walking our younger kids through the Bible in two years to create a foundational knowledge of the Bible.
 Then, they move on to continued learning through more focused studies on character, particular people, topical studies, books of the Bible, etc. The 4th and 5th graders seek to get a better understanding of God’s Word through curriculum that takes them deeper in their knowledge of the truth, their relationship with the Lord, and real life as they face it today.
 Our goal is not just to build Bible knowledge, but a loving, trusting, relationship with our Savior, Jesus Christ, as we come along side you, the parents, in your journey to raising Godly children.

 BWBC Child Protection PolicyPlease view our BWBC Child Protection Policy here.